Ericwang1104/PasExpressParser/README.md

 # PasExpressParser
-this is  Express parser  unit  support Delphi  and Lazaurs CsvExpressParserTestTools for testing access csv expression parsing, and performance, CsvExpressParserTestTools can open huge GB level csv files
+this is  Express parser  unit  support Delphi  and Lazaurs

+CsvExpressParserTestTools for testing access csv expression parsing, and performance, CsvExpressParserTestTools can open huge GB level csv files.